lal-s/chat_des_rsa/README.md

 java CHAT -h
 ```

-When Alice and Bob communicate with each other
+When Alice and Bob communicate with each other:

 * Alice runs the following command to start, and lays down to wait for Bob to come online
 ```